 When the Office of Admissions receives a completed application, staff begins a comprehensive, holistic review.
 The university considers the applicant as a whole individual, not merely select parts, such as GPA or test scores.
 Applicants are evaluated based on who will contribute to OCU's academic community in meaningful ways.
-Holistic review takes into account factors such as a student's high school coursework, academic and extracurricular interests, unique talents, and personality.
-By evaluating an application from a holistic perspective, Admissions staff takes the time to get to know applicants as people, not as numbers.
+Holistic review considers factors such as a student's high school coursework, academic and extracurricular interests, unique talents, and personality.
+By evaluating an application from a holistic perspective, Admissions' staff takes the time to get to know applicants as people, not as numbers.

-The university considers a number of factors when making admission decisions, including:
+The university considers several factors when making admission decisions, including: